DAAS Device as a Service: Equipment Leasing for Small Businesses

 • Infrastructure as a service (IaaS) DaaS: This type of DaaS provides businesses with access to servers, storage, and networking resources.

-There are a number of benefits to leasing for DaaS projects, including:
+There are many benefits to leasing for DaaS projects, including:

 • Reduced upfront costs: Leasing allows businesses to avoid the upfront costs of purchasing new devices.

-• Flexibility: Leasing gives businesses the flexibility to change their device needs as they evolve.
+• Flexibility: Leasing allows businesses to change their device needs as they evolve.

 • Reduced risk: Leasing transfers the risk of maintenance and repair to the lessor.